arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

 Create a new user.
-You need the *Administrate* server access level in order to execute this REST call.
+You need server access level *Administrate* in order to execute this REST call.

 @RESTRETURNCODES